elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * The assembly instructions did not contain a unified repository of wiring information.
 This data has now been compiled in [Part 2 Step 02](#part-2--step-2-checking-the-controller-wiring).
   * When troubleshooting the Z motors, I replaced the stepper driver for the Z motors and needed to tune its voltage.
 Modix suggested using a multimeter set to 2V, touching the red pin to the Vref (phillips head screw in the center of the driver), touching the black pin to a GND pin on the stepper driver.
 If it's lower than 1.2V, turn the Vref (potentiometer)  clockwise, no more than 1/4 turn at a time.
   * [Troubleshooting - Z Motors Binding Up](troubleshooting-issues.md#z-motors-binding-up)
+    * If the Z motors are struggling to raise or lower the bed, several steps should be revisited, including this one.
+    * Try to move each screw individually with the spare motor cable.
+Make sure they are moving smoothly.
+Look for damaged wire connections on the Z cable and on the motors.
+    * Replace the stepper driver for the Z motors with one of the spares.
+    * Check the current on the stepper driver with a multimeter.
+It should be no more than 1.2V.
+The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on GND pin on the stepper driver.
+If the current is lower than 1.2V, turn the Vref (potentiometer) clockwise, no more than 1/4 turn at a time.
 <center>
 <table>
   <tr>